pelinsuacar/CDMO_Project/README.md

 - Alessandro Folloni

 # Docker instructions
-First download the dockerfile, then on the working directory run:
+First download only the <a href="https://github.com/pelinsuacar/CDMO_Project/blob/main/Dockerfile">Dockerfile</a>, then on the working directory run:

 ```
 sudo docker build . -t cdmo